In the unit on Intervals, we learned what intervals are, and how to determine the size and quality of an interval.

 Compound intervals

 The 9, 11, and 13 intervals are compound intervals; they are intervals that are more than an octave in size.
-We can see this when we write a 2-octave scale.
+We can see all the compound intervals (9-15) when we write a 2-octave scale.

 Ninths (9)